afernandezdemarcos/approxstats/README.md

 Data can be found in [RunMyCode.org]().

 - `distributions.zip` contains precomputed quantiles (1e7 Monte Carlo samples) for statistics $D_n$, $W^2_n$, $A^2_n$, $P^{AD}\_{n; p}$, $P^{CvM}\_{n; p}$, and $N_{n; p}$; and hyperspherical $n=500$ approximation of the asymptotic quantiles in `/asymptotic`.
 This data is necessary to fit a $(n, \alpha, d)$-stabilization model.
 In addition, `/asymptotic` contains asymptotic quantiles for circular statistics which are needed for the efficiency analysis.
 - `results.zip` contains the error and time execution results for the $(n, \alpha, d)$-stabilizations proposed in the paper.
-These results can be replicated without need of downloading them.
+These results can be replicated without need of downloading them, though execution times could be high depending on the resources.
 - `sunspots_results.zip` contains the sunspots births uniformity analysis.
 These results can also be replicated without need of downloading them.

 ## Fit a $(n, \alpha, d)$-stabilization model for a statistic $T_n$